llealloo/audiolink/README.md

    - If you want to use an existing project, use the "Add" option in the "Projects" tab and follow the steps there.
 3. Open the Projects tab and select your project.
 If you have never used the VCC with the project, use the "Migrate" button to upgrade it.
 4. On the right side, find the AudioLink package and add it.
 If it doesn't show up, make sure you have the "Curated" toggle enabled in the top-right drop-down.
-5. Open the "Packages/com.llealloo.audiolink/Runtime" folder and drag AudioLinkAvatar into your scene's hierarchy.
+5. Use the "AudioLink/Add AudioLink Prefab to Scene" menu item.
 6. Under AudioLinkAvatar/AudioLinkInput, add a music track to the AudioClip in the AudioSource.
    - If you need it louder, duplicate the AudioLinkInput object and increase the volume on that one.
 Make sure Not to adjust the volume on the main AudioLinkInput object - it needs to stay at 0.01.
 7. Enter playmode to test your avatar.

-### For non-VRChat uses
+### For non-VRChat uses (including CVR)
 1. Download and Import the latest **UnityPackage** AudioLink Release at https://github.com/llealloo/vrc-udon-audio-link/releases.
-2. Open the AudioLink folder and drag the AudioLink prefab into your scene's hierarchy.
+2. Use the "AudioLink/Add AudioLink Prefab to Scene" menu item.
 It should work out of the box.

 ## Getting started
 After installation, to use AudioLink:
-1. Drag AudioLink prefab into scene.
-It is in "Packages/com.llealloo.audiolink/Runtime/AudioLink.prefab".
-2. Link audio source by dragging the AudioSource gameobject into AudioLink's audio source parameter.
-3. Drag AudioLinkController prefab into scene and drag AudioLink into the controller's "Audio Link" parameter.
+1. Use the "AudioLink/Add AudioLink Prefab to Scene" menu item.
-4. Click the "Link all sound reactive objects..." button to link everything up.
+2. Click the "Link all sound reactive objects..." button to link everything up.

 If you want to see an example of a scene with AudioLink set up, press the "AudioLink -> Open AudioLink Example Scene" in the top menu of the editor.